arangodb/docs/3.7/graphs-satellite-graphs-details.md

 --------------

 Obviously, a SatelliteGraph must be created and be used in a query.
-Valid operations then can be optimized are (k-)shortest path(s) computation and joins with traversals.
+Valid operations that can then be optimized are (k-)shortest path(s) computation and joins with traversals.

 If you want to take a look at the details during query execution, here is a